-Even though JW.ORG says it's apostasy for JW's to believe their organization is not God's channel of communication, they have a disclaimer.
+Even though Watchtower says it's apostasy for JW's to believe their organization is not God's channel of communication, they have a disclaimer.
 They have a way out when they make prophecies and statements that are later proven to be false.
 Their excuse is God appointed imperfect men who have no divine inspiration!

 Logically they can't have it both ways.
 They can't say they are God's channel of communication and then say they are not when they make mistakes.
 But that's what they do.

-Since God doesn't inspire what the Governing Body says, he can't be at the top of JW.ORG's government.
+Since God doesn't inspire what the Governing Body says, he can't be at the top of the organization's government.
 It's not a 'theocracy'.
 It's just a few imperfect men doing their best to scam JW's into believing outsiders are evil and they are the only righteous ones.
 This is one of the common characteristics of a dangerous cult.

 Religious cults isolate themselves from outsiders.
 JW's believe they are politically neutral and 'no part of this world'.
 They can't disagree, speak up, run for office, vote, go to war, or pledge allegiance to any country, but they sure aren't 'politically neutral'.
-They have pledged allegiance to the theocratic government of JW.ORG.
+They have pledged allegiance to the theocratic government of the organization.

 Although seemingly innocent, don't be deceived.
 JW's are on the extreme side of extreme.
 The claim that they're 'politically neutral' is a smoke screen.
 They want to grow, prosper, and spread their extreme ideology without being hindered so they hide and bend the truth like all extreme religious cults do.
 Critics say any religion that commands with the authority of God and intimidates members to obey without question is an extreme religion.